marc1uk/libDAQInterface/README.md

     source Setup.sh
     ./Example

-Note: If your using Windows or MacOS and web server is running in a container on the same computer as your stand alone application, which is running on the host OS.
-Then due to the limitations of the networking on docker desktop on those platforms, you will need to first run the Win_Mac_translation application in the background for the features to work
+**Note: For Windows or MacOS Users running the web server in a Docker container, and the client application on the same machine directly in the host OS.**
+Due to networking limitations with Docker you will need to run the `Win_Mac_translation` application in the background on the host OS, before starting the standalone client application:

     ./Win_Mac_translation &

+# Using the DAQInterface library in Python

+With [cppyy](https://github.com/wlav/cppyy) it's possible to import the `DAQInterface` class into python with virtually seamless integration.
+An example python script is provided in `Example/Example.py`, which closely mirrors the c++ example to demonstrate the equivalence in use from the two languages.

+As cppyy is part of the standard python bindings used by ROOT it comes with all recent ROOT versions, so the simplest way to install cppyy is to install ROOT.
+After following the normal installation steps, python support can therefore be added by invoking:

+    ./GetDependencies.sh --python

+which will install a recent ROOT version (6.24 or 6.28, depending on your compiler) into `./Dependencies`, with the necessary components enabled.
+From there, you can run

+      python3 Example/Example.py

+to run the example python client.